nurrizkyimani/project-microbackend/README.md

 # project-microbackend

-Learn how to create backend with jwt login and docker compose using firebase
+Learn how to create backend with jwt login and docker compose using redis and mongodb